Gara2025/jubilant-tribble/Hero+TOC+FAQ/README.md

 ### 2. Implementation Rules
 - **Do Not Modify Structure:** The class names and HTML structure...
 - **Content is Variable:** You should always replace placeholder text...
 - ✅ **Use Placeholder Images:** When a component requires an image and a specific one isn't provided, use the following default placeholder image.
-This ensures the layout is complete and the image can be easily replaced later. https://d3vmbilae16g7h.cloudfront.net/colorcopi/images/opt/products_gallery_images/business-card_1.jpg.webp?v=4324
+This ensures the layout is complete and the image can be easily replaced later.
+In case you can't provide any other image use this default image: https://d3vmbilae16g7h.cloudfront.net/colorcopi/images/opt/products_gallery_images/business-card_1.jpg.webp?v=4324